Quadcopter: Drones

 In the first decades of the 2000s, the quadcopter layout has become popular for small-scale unmanned aerial vehicles or drones.
 The need for aircraft with greater maneuverability and hovering ability has led to a rise in quadcopter research.
 The four-rotor design allows quadcopters to be relatively simple in design yet highly reliable and maneuverable.
 Research is continuing to increase the abilities of quadcopters by making advances in multi-craft communication, environment exploration, and maneuverability.
 If these developing qualities can be combined, quadcopters would be capable of advanced autonomous missions that are currently not possible with other vehicles.

 While small toy remote-controlled quadcopters were produced in Japan already in the early 1990s, the first one with a camera to be produced in significant quantities (Draganflyer Stabilized Aerial Video System, retrospectively also Draganflyer I, by Canadian start-up Draganfly) was not designed until 1999.

 Around 2005 to 2010, advances in electronics allowed the production of cheap lightweight flight controllers, accelerometers (IMU), global positioning system and cameras.
 This resulted in the quadcopter configuration becoming popular for small unmanned aerial vehicles.
 With their small size and maneuverability, these quadcopters can be flown indoors as well as outdoors.

 For small drones, quadcopters are cheaper and more durable than conventional helicopters due to their mechanical simplicity.
 Their smaller blades are also advantageous because they possess less kinetic energy, reducing their ability to cause damage.
 For small-scale quadcopters, this makes the vehicles safer for close interaction.
 It is also possible to fit quadcopters with guards that enclose the rotors, further reducing the potential for damage.
 However, as size increases, fixed propeller quadcopters develop disadvantages relative to conventional helicopters.
 Increasing blade size increases their momentum.
 This means that changes in blade speed take longer, which negatively impacts control.
 Helicopters do not experience this problem as increasing the size of the rotor disk does not significantly impact the ability to control blade pitch.

 Due to their ease of construction and control, quadcopters are popular as amateur model aircraft projects.

+Military use

+Recreational and commercial drones started to be used, initially by Ukrainian armed forces and then by Russian forces, in the 2022 Russian invasion on Ukraine, initially to compensate for lack of aerial and satellite reconnaissance, and then increasingly as small bombers and loitering munitions on a scale that was described as "game changer".